Search

 Step 4: The Power of Practice Exams

-Of all the HR certification tips, this is perhaps the most important: you must make practice exams a central part of your study plan.
-They are not just for assessment; they are a critical learning tool.
+Of all the HR certification tips, this is the most important: you must make practice exams a central part of your study plan.
+They are a critical learning tool to build the mental stamina needed for a multi-hour exam.

 Step 5: Leverage a High-Quality Training Program